hciwang/hciwang.github.io/_posts/2018-3-25-lectures.md

 - 4/4 - [Cognitive foundation](), [Design thinking tutorial]()
 Reading:
 - 4/6 - [Design thinking tutorial]()
 Reading: [[Norman]](https://www.basicbooks.com/titles/don-norman/the-design-of-everyday-things/9780465050659/) The Design of Everyday Things: Revised and Expanded Edition.
-Basic Books. *Chapter 1* [^footnote]
+Basic Books. *Chapter 1* <sp>1</sp>
 Out: [Assignment 1: Identifying good and bad designs]()
 Due: n/a

-[^footnote] This book is one of the textbooks of this course, and can be purchased at the university bookstore.
+<sp>1</sp> This book is one of the textbooks of this course, and can be purchased at the university bookstore.

 Week 2
 - 4/9 - [Usability, heuristics]()